-The materials used on equipment plays a large factor in the overall quality, as well as the price for said equipment.
+The materials used on equipment play a large factor in the overall quality, as well as the price for said equipment.
 While we don’t know the gauge steel that was used for this trap bar, it does feel pretty solid in our opinion, and we don’t think you need to worry about it breaking on you.
-Fortunately, Force USA throws in a lifetime structural warranty on their products which covers any potential manufacturing defects.
+Fortunately, Force USA throws in a lifetime structural warranty on their products, which covers any potential manufacturing defects.

 There are some negative reviews online from customers saying the handles are made out of plastic, while we didn’t find that to be true, we still aren’t exactly sure what was used.
 There’s also a black powder coating which gives it a nice look in our gym.

 The Force USA Walkthrough Trap Bar is rated to hold up to 660 pounds.
 This is a solid number for the majority of home gym owners, but if you are someone who is able to deadlift more than that, you’re going to want to explore some other options.
-There’s actually some trap bars out there that can handle up to 1,500 pounds.
+There are actually some trap bars out there that can handle up to 1,500 pounds.

 Dimensions and Weight

 Unlike some other equipment like a kettlebell or dumbbell, trap bars don’t vary too much in terms of their overall dimensions.
-The Force USA Walkthrough Trap Bar is 69 inches in length, stands at 29 inches tall when rotated to the built-in jack, and the loading sleeves are 12.8 inches long.
-We were a bit disappointed that the loading sleeves are that much shorter than what you’ll find on a 20 kilogram barbell, but since this bar is not able to handle as much weight as a solid barbell can, it’s probably best to keep the sleeve length as is.
+The Force USA Walkthrough Trap Bar is 69 inches in length, stands 29 inches tall when rotated to the built-in jack, and the loading sleeves are 12.8 inches long.
+We were a bit disappointed that the loading sleeves are that much shorter than what you’ll find on a 20-kilogram barbell, but since this bar is not able to handle as much weight as a solid barbell can, it’s probably best to keep the sleeve length as is.

-The Force USA Walkthrough Trap Bar features a lifetime warranty that covers the structural integrity of the bar, and any errors that may occur during manufacturing — but that warranty excludes any rust that may form, or negligent usage.
+The Force USA Walkthrough Trap Bar features a lifetime warranty that covers the structural integrity of the bar and any errors that may occur during manufacturing — but that warranty excludes any rust that may form or negligent usage.